yaahc/rustconf/error-handling-isnt-all-about-errors.md

 }
 ```

-Notes: This enum has two variants,
+Notes: This enum has two variants, Ok, which contains the value of an
+operation when it completes successfully, and Err, which contains the error
+value of an operation when it could _not_ be completed successfully.

-This is used to combine two return types in one and assign meaning to each possibility.
+We use Result to combine two return types in one and assign meaning to each

-This enum concisely describes whether and how errors are returned.
+possibility.

-Next slide: The big advantage of using enums is we must handle all errors.
+Next slide: The big advantage of using enums for recoverable errors is we
+must react all errors.

 ---